Orientation: cosmology, geography, genealogy

 Verschiedene Systeme von Relationen, in die der Mensch eingestellt ist, kosmisch, irdisch, genealogisch.
 Ineinssetzung aller dieser Relationen im magischen Denken, denn Sonderung von Abstammung, Geburtsort und kosmischer Situation setzt schon eine Denkleistung voraus.
 1) Orientierung; 2) Austausch; 3) soziale Einordnung.

 Different systems of relations with which man is connected: cosmic, earthly and genealogical.
 Convergence of all these relations in magic thought, as identifying descent, place of birth and cosmic place presupposes an act of thought.
 1) Orientation 2) Exchange 3) Place in the social order.

-The itinerary for reading the plate starts from the top, and travels downwards taking the reader from a general horizon progressively through to a human dimension embodied in the individuals belonging to a specific historical and social context: from the heavens to earth, from earth to mankind; from cosmology to geography, from geography to genealogy, in a process of gradually focalizing specifically on the relationship between subject and object, man and world.
+The itinerary for reading the panel starts from the top, and travels downwards taking the reader from a general horizon progressively through to a human dimension embodied in the individuals belonging to a specific historical and social context: from the heavens to earth, from earth to mankind; from cosmology to geography, from geography to genealogy, in a process of gradually focalising specifically on the relationship between subject and object, man and world.

 In his Introduction to the Atlas, Warburg writes: